UnumID/react-web-sdk/README.md

       applicationTitle="My Application"
       userInfo={{
         email: 'mrplow@gmail.com', // The user's email is required to enable the email fallback.
-        phone: 'KL5-5555' // The user's mobile phone number is required to enable the sms fallback.
+        phone: 'KL5-5555', // The user's mobile phone number is required to enable the sms fallback.
+        pushToken: {
+          provider: 'FCM', // this is a token for Firebase Cloud Messaging (FCM)
+          value: 'my firebase cloud messaging token' // FCM token from the user's device }
       }}
-      presentationRequest={presentationRequest} // Provide the Web SDK with an already-created PresentationRequest. createInitialPresentationRequest={false} // Prevent the Web SDK from immediately creating a new PresentationRequest on load. createPresentationRequest={createPresentationRequest} // We still need to provide the Web SDK with a createPresentationRequest function so that it can create a new PresentationRequest before the current one expires. deeplinkImgSrc={deeplinkImgSrc}
+      presentationRequest={presentationRequest} // Provide the Web SDK with an already-created PresentationRequest. createInitialPresentationRequest={false} // Prevent the Web SDK from immediately creating a new PresentationRequest on load. createPresentationRequest={createPresentationRequest} // We still need to provide the Web SDK with a createPresentationRequest function so that it can create a new PresentationRequest before the current one expires. sendEmail={sendEmail} // Will be used instead of the default email fallback sendSms={sendSms} // Will be used instead of the default sms fallback sendPushNotification={sendPushNotification} // Will be used instead of the default push notification fallback goToLogin={goToLogin}
-      sendEmail={sendEmail}
-      sendSms={sendSms}
-      goToLogin={goToLogin}

     />
   );
 };